Table of Contents

-The Ayam Cemani eggs color, cockerel and hen have got a lot of folks talking over the past couple of years.
+The Ayam Cemani eggs color, cockerel, and hen have got many folks talking over the past couple of years.

-It is a completely black bird- inside and out, so the Indonesian people have come to associate the bird with mystical or Dark Arts wherever it is seen.
+It is a complete blackbird- inside and out, so the Indonesian people associate the bird with mystical or Dark Arts wherever it is seen.

-If you have an hobby of owning or collecting exotic looking chickens, you might want to add this black chicken to your collection.
-This black Indonesian chicken breed is a rare breed, and cannot be mistaken for another.
+If you have a hobby of owning or collecting exotic-looking chickens, you might want to add this black chicken to your collection.
+Unfortunately, this black Indonesian chicken breed is a rare breed and cannot be mistaken for another.

 Currently, they remain a hard bird to find and are pretty difficult to obtain (reputable US breeders are sold until 2019!)

-In this article, we are going to take a look at these interesting and unusual bird temperament, pictures, price etc. and help you figure out if you need them in your flock!
+In this article, we will look at these interesting and unusual bird temperament, pictures, price, etc., and help you figure out if you need them in your flock!

 Ayam Cemani Eggs Color | Laying ability

-The Ayam Cemani is kind of a poor egg layer.
+The Ayam Cemani is a poor egg layer.

-Averagely, they lay around 80 eggs each year which is around 1 egg per week.
-They do seem to go “off lay” for a long period of time.
-Evidently, they will lay 20-30 eggs and then quite laying.
-This can last for as long as 6 months, and then they will begin the process all over again!
+Averagely, they lay around 80 eggs each year, which is around one egg per week.
+However, they do seem to go “off lay” for a long period.
+They will lay 20-30 eggs and then quit laying.
+This can last for as long as six months, and then they will begin the process all over again!

-When compared to the size of the hen, the black chicken eggs are quite large and are cream colored with a small pink tint (not black).
+Compared to the size of the hen, the black chicken eggs are quite large and cream-colored with a small pink tint (not black).
 I have seen lots of photos that show black eggs- rest assured, those are nothing but fakes!

-Some chicken keepers argue that they’re broody and others say they are not.
-This may be as a result of the differences in blood lines obtained.
+Some chicken keepers argue that they’re broody, and others say they are not.
+This may be a result of the differences in bloodlines obtained.

 They tend to make good mothers and care well for their black chicks hatched from eggs.